Sheerpower Logo

 Often when programming there is a need to combine multiple variables into a single named object.
 Doing so makes it easier to keep track of your variables and adds clarity to your code.
 In Sheerpower, we call this object a CLUSTER.
 Some programming languages call these a struct or a vector.

 Each cluster is given a name and a list of variables associated with that name.
-These variables are sometimes also called cluster members or fields.
+These variables are sometimes also called cluster fields or fields.

 Simple clusters have no rows.
 They are one-dimensional and are typically used to store related information about a single overall concept.
 For example, below is a cluster that stores the types of food that one has at meal time: